michellejm/Intro-QGIS-CUNY-FemSTEM/Guidelines/2_Analysis.md

 Start by opening a **NEW** QGIS Project.
 For the next part, the CRS of all of our files must match from the beginning.
 Therefore, there was a fair amount of data cleaning before this step.

+### Set Up

+For this project, we need two data layers:

+- subway entrances and population by census tract

+Click on the `Add Vector Layer` button and add the following data layers from the Data/Shape/Part2 Folder:
+* nyctracts_popjoin
+* subway_entrances_May2016
+* (you can optionally add the subway lines if you would like)

+Change the project projection to CRS 2263: NAD83 / New York Long Island (ftUS).
+Notice that this projection is in feet, this will be important for us later.

 ### Analysis

-When we left off, we had uploaded all of our data and visualized population, but had not yet done any analysis.
-To answer our question, we will draw circles 1/3 mile in radius around each subway station.
+When we left off, we had visualized population, but had not yet done any analysis.
+To answer our questions about how many people have easy access to the subway, we will draw circles 1/3 mile in radius around each subway station.
 We will then figure out how many people are in the census tracts that touch those stations.

 We will see why that approximation doesn't really work.
 Then we will make an approximation that tries to take into account what percentage of each census tract is within that buffer.

 #### Making Buffers
+Let's start with setting up buffers around our stations.

-Click on the mta_stations layer, and navigate to  Vector >> Geoprocessing Tools >> Buffers
+Click on the subway_entrances layer, and navigate to  Vector >> Geoprocessing Tools >> Buffers

 ![vector](https://github.com/michellejm/Intro-QGIS-CUNY-FemSTEM/blob/master/Images/femstem02_02.png)